AbhishekSinghDikhit/tds-virtual-ta/README.md

-# TDS Virtual TA – IITM "Tools in Data Science" Question Answering API
+# TDS Virtual Teaching Assistant API
 Welcome to the TDS Virtual TA project!
 This is a powerful, modern API designed to answer questions for the IIT Madras "Tools in Data Science" (TDS) course.
 It combines web scraping, LLM-powered semantic embeddings, and similarity search to deliver smart, context-aware, and course-aligned answers.

 ---